Change that leads to better lives

 The Role of Job Coaches:

 Integral to the success of supported internships is the involvement of trained job coaches.
 Job coaches play a pivotal role in supporting young individuals throughout their work placements, offering in-work support that gradually tapers off as the supported intern becomes increasingly familiar with their role.
 Importantly, job coaches also collaborate closely with employers, aiding in boosting their confidence and skills in employing and supporting individuals with additional needs and contributing to the creation of a more diverse and inclusive workforce.
+Job coaches can also provide a follow on role, supporting young people making the transition out of the supported internship and into the world of work.

 Supported internships represent a transformative pathway to employment for young people with SEND, an opportunity to build the foundations of a future that lives up to their aspirations, and paving the way for greater inclusivity within the workforce.